 If that is the main use for hyphenation in text, then why do we also see two words connected with a forward-slash—words that would seem to require the mini-dash?
 2

 Because the forward-slash gives a different meaning to the connection it makes between two words.
 The slash implies an interchangeable relationship between the words—not that they are connected, but that they are essentially synonymous!

-Wouldn’t It Be Nice b/w God Only Knows.
-Supposedly, Brian Wilson had wanted God Only Knows issued as a single weeks in advance of the PET SOUNDS album release in May 1966.
-Capitol supposedly balked for two reasons: they did not believe that a rock & roll single with “God ” in the title was a good idea in the ultra-conservative portions of the country, and frankly, they didn’t think the music on the album was particularly “commercial sounding.”
-Two months after the fact, Capitol did release a single, but it was Wouldn’t It Be Nice backed with God Only Knows.
-The non-commercial single reached the Top 10 on both Billboard and Cash Box.
-And the one with “God” in its title made the Top 40 independently, leading to conjecture that it could have been another top-tenner as an A-side.
+Supposedly, Brian Wilson wanted God Only Knows issued as a single 6-8 weeks in advance of the PET SOUNDS album.
+Capitol balked as they did not believe that a rock & roll single with “God ” in the title was a good idea and they didn’t think the music on the album was particularly “commercial sounding.”
+Two months after the album was released, Capitol issued God Only Knows but as the B-side to Wouldn’t It Be Nice.
+The A-side reached the Top 10 while the one with “God” in its title made the Top 40 independently, leading to conjecture that it could have been another top-tenner as an A-side.

 Most of the time, the forward-slash is invisible to us, as it is used in combinations that are so ubiquitous that we pay little attention to them.
 Here are some common uses for the virgule:

 • Use a forward-slash with a space on either side ( / ) to indicate a line-break when quoting poetry or lyrics in sentence form.
 Example: “Far between sundown’s finish and midnight’s broken toll, / we ducked inside the doorway thunder crashing. / As majestic bells of bolts struck shadows in the sounds, / seeming to be the chimes of freedom flashing.”
 3